 Should you pay more attention to the timing of your meals?
 Is It healthy for you to skip meals?
 Intermittent fasting is an eating strategy that addresses this crucial angle for your health.
 Many people have found that it makes a positive difference for their overall health.

-There’s a lot to unpack about this timed eating method, so let’s look at the details.
+There’s a lot to unpack about this timed eating method, so let’s dive into our complete guide to intermittent fasting.

 What is Intermittent Fasting?

 Intermittent fasting is the term used for a number of eating strategies where you focus on optimizing the timing of when you eat to maximize how your body processes food.
 The general idea is that you control the amount of time your body spends in a “fed” and “fasted” state, which consequently controls how quickly you burn calories.

 Following a series of short-term fasts helps to lower the overall amount of calories you consume in a day while increasing your full fat-burning potential.
 These fasts can vary considerably, as some people might skip breakfast each day, while others will go 24 hours without food on a regular basis.

 The truth is that intermittent fasting has a long evolutionary history.
 Our hunter-gatherer ancestors survived in a world of relative food scarcity, meaning that they went through regular feast and famine cycles and their digestive systems grew accustomed to processing big meals at intermittent timeframes.

 Historically, intermittent fasting has taken on cultural significance for many of the world’s major religions like Islam, Christianity, and Buddhism.
 The strategy also gained scientific notoriety in the 1930s when studies showed that lab mice lived longer when they were fed fewer calories each day.
 More recent research offers evidence that controlling the timing of calorie consumption can reduce your risk of disease and potentially extend your lifespan by years, even decades.

 The key to success with intermittent fasting comes down to controlling the amount of time your body spends in a fed and fasted state.